 - Miele CS 7101 FL SmartLine Element with a Dual Burner: $2,399 (RRP)*

 - Miele KM 2334 Gas Cooktop with Mono Wok Burner: $2,599 (RRP)*

 - Miele CS 7102 FL SmartLine Element with Two Burners: $2,699 (RRP)*

 - Miele KM 3054 Gas Cooktop: $4,199 (RRP)*

 Miele KM3014 63cm Gas Cooktop

-Miele aims to make the traditional gas cooktop more modern with electronic controls designed to ensure increased safety and convenience.
-One of these is GasStop, a function marketed as making cooking safer by automatically re-igniting the cooktop when the gas flame is temporarily extinguished, or alternatively turning off the gas supply if the appliance isn’t able to fire back up.
+Miele makes the traditional gas cooktop more modern with electronic controls designed to ensure increased safety and convenience.
+One of these is GasStop, a function designed to make cooking safer by automatically re-igniting the cooktop when the gas flame is temporarily extinguished, or alternatively turning off the gas supply if the appliance isn’t able to fire back up.

 The Miele 63cm gas cooktop has three cooking zones, one of which doubles as a wok burner.
 It also has a sleek black finish and ceramic glass cooktop, making it especially appealing to those with a sweet tooth for contemporary design.